 I do believe that the site of his injury was searched for but not found.
 Without that evidence it is impossible to point the finger at anyone or even be sure there was someone who caused him to get that injury.
 He was after all reported to have been under the influence of the drugs earlier to the point his friend said he sounded drowsy.
 Drowsy people fall down sometimes.

-The other injuries which were agreed came from some sort of fight are not significant in that he did have a fight with Miles.
+The other injuries which were observed came from some sort of fight.
+Minor bruising etc is not significant because he did have a fight with Miles.
 At least witnesses said he did.

 It was strange that he had a key to the nanny’s room.
 Except that there is some suggestion he knew her before and had put her forward for the job.
 So maybe they had some form of agreement at the time that was not fully explained.